Gordon And Gayle Miller Foundation

 How does Gordon And Gayle Miller Foundation spend its money?

 Gordon And Gayle Miller Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Gordon And Gayle Miller Foundation tax-deductible?